ricecrispy/development-tools-guide/python-poetry-container/README.rst

 Purpose
 --------

-This project contains a sample python project, which is initiaited with `poetry`_, and the configurations needed to run and develope the project in a python container from WSL using VSCode.
+This project contains a sample python project, which is initiaited with `poetry`_, and the configurations needed to run and develop the project in a python container from WSL using VSCode.

 The Dockerfile to start the container in VSCode is a slight modification of the starter python container provided by Microsoft.